AlexandruCiobanu/flexxb/FlexXB/README.txt

 1.0 - 24-03-2009
 	- Enhancement (Issue 4) - Add support for having text elements in a serialized object
 	- Feature: FXB-009 Use paths in xml aliases
+	- Enhancement - Get object type to deserialize into by the xml namespace
 	- Changed the name of the entry point class to FlexXBEngine

 1.0 beta - 10-11-2008